-Heritage Buildings in Chennai Region identified by CMDA & ASI
+Heritage Buildings in Chennai

-Chennai is a home of many buildings with rich heritage and its very existence reminds the famous milestones in the history of Chennai as a City and India as a whole.
+Chennai is a home to many buildings with have a rich heritage.
+Famous milestones in the history of Chennai as a City and India as a whole is intertwined with these buildings.
+Most of them have a inseparable connection to the Indian Freedom Struggle.

 Below is a list of Heritage Buildings within the Chennai Metropolitan Area (CMA).
 This must not be mixed with the Archaeological Survey of India (ASI) sites in Chennai.
-This list has been prepared by the planning body of Chennai City which is Chennai Metropolitan Development Authority (CMDA).
-You can add this to the Places to See in Chennai!
+This list has been prepared by the planning body of Chennai Metropolitan Region which is Chennai Metropolitan Development Authority (CMDA).
+If you are in Chennai a visit to these places might be worthwhile.

-The structures are categorised into three grades, namely, Grades I, II, and III.
+The structures are categorized into three grades, namely, Grades I, II, and III.
 Grade I structures will be prime landmarks upon which no alterations will be permitted.
 Under Grade II, external changes on structures will be subject to scrutiny.
 Buildings under Grade III may be changed for ‘adaptive reuse’ with suitable internal and external changes.

 How are Heritage Buildings Identified / Shortlisted